cstpdk/euler/README.md

 **Warning:**
 Contains solutions to [euler problems](projecteuler.net).
-If you have not completed these yourself, please don not see this as an opportunity to cheat.
+If you have not completed these yourself, please do not see this as an opportunity to cheat.

 # Learning project